ibm-cloud-docs/vpc/bare_metal_server_network.md

 ## Mapping network concepts between bare metal servers and VMware vSphere
 {: #mapping-network-concepts}

-Bare Metal Servers for VPC fully supports VMware vSphere networking functions.
+{{site.data.keyword.bm_is_short}} fully supports VMware vSphere networking functions.
 To set up networks in the vSphere environment, you need to first understand the mapping of the networking concepts between your bare metal server and vSphere.

-The following table describes the mapping of network concepts between Bare Metal Servers for VPC and VMware vSphere.
+The following table describes the mapping of network concepts between {{site.data.keyword.bm_is_short}} and VMware vSphere.

 | Bare metal server | VMware vSphere |
 |---------|---------|